 One initiative aims to renovate 3,500 houses each year, including those of the most vulnerable members of society, as part of the 30,000 euro per house scheme.
 In total this programme will represent a 40% reduction in CO2 emissions from housing.

 An online thermographic map is used to pinpoint heat loss from houses.
 Residents can locate their properties to find out about levels of heat loss and are able to consult the city’s environment department for group purchases on roof insulation and advice on subsidies.

 Vulnerable groups of residents, such as the elderly and the poor, are targeted by an agency offering free services, such as energy scans and guidance, subsidies and low-interest loans for energy efficiency measures.

 Ghent keeps track of CO2 levels using a 2007 baseline measurement.
 It has carried out evaluations including monitoring energy flows and exploring the potential use of additional renewable sources, such as wastewater for heating.

-Ghent mayor Daniel Termont is also the president of Eurocities, a network of over 140 of Europe's largest cities and over 45 partner cities that between them govern 130 million citizens across 39 countries.
+Ghent mayor Mathias De Clercq is member of the Executive Committee of Eurocities, a network of over 140 of Europe's largest cities and over 45 partner cities that between them govern 130 million citizens across 39 countries.
 The group offers members a platform for sharing knowledge and exchanging ideas on issues including climate mitigation.

-Mr Termont said: “We are implementing a whole host of measures in our city with the aim of making Ghent climate-neutral by 2050.
+Mr De Clercq said: “We are implementing a whole host of measures in our own city with the aim of making Ghent climate-neutral by 2050.
 A traffic programme has banned highly polluting vehicles from the centre making a significant impact on air quality.